Stay informed about current fraud alerts and scams:

 Merchants Bank uses a combination of safeguards to protect your information.
 We will:

-- Use proper procedures for identification
+- Use proper procedures to confirm your identity

 - Obscure account numbers on transaction receipts or statements

 - Use secure and encrypted online account applications